kkcchen/personal-website/README.md

 Student at the University of Toronto.

-Engineering, Machine Learning Major.
+Engineering, Machine Learning Major, Bioengineering Minor.

-Bioengineering Minor.